una/personal-goals/happy-moments/happy-moments.md

 04/26/2015
 ---
 I love Game of Thrones nights at Troy's.
 Tonight was no exception :) it was a really funny episode.

+04/27/2015
+---
+I had dinner with Ian at El Arroyo today.
+It was really nice that I had a chance to say bye to him!

+04/28/2015
+---
+I blew the minds of my coworkers when I gave my practice workshop before PEERS.
+They absolutely loved the ampersands part.
+It was awesome to see their reactions.

+04/29/2015
+---
+I spent this morning reverse-engineering a pixel-art generator Sass mixin and I finally understand how it works!

+04/30/2015
+---
+After PEERS Conf workshop happy hour, I went to a beautiful Cuban restaurant right next door and had an AMAZING dinner with a few people.

+05/01/2015
+---
+My performance talk at PEERS Conf went really really well today!
+I had a blast giving it.